3024.2 How to Use “Hold” Business Purposes in Expense Reports and Identify Reports on Hold via Reporting

 Revision Dates Jan.
 19, 2021 – Changed Procedure Number to 3031.C from 404.C

-3024.8 Using Foundation Funding in e-Reimbursement
+3024.8 Using UW Foundation Funding in Workday Expenses

 Expenses may be charged to the Wisconsin Foundation Alumni Association (WFAA) when appropriate.
 E-Reimbursement Approvers are responsible for entering WFAA funding.
 Upon approval of the expense reimbursement, the claimant receives one payment from the University.
 Accounting Services then bills WFAA for their portion.

-Procedure # 3024.8; Rev.: 1 (Effective June 30, 2020)
+Procedure # 3024.8; Rev.: 2 (Effective June 30, 2025)

 Related Policy: UW-3024 Expense Reimbursement Policy